How to develop a social media policy for employees in 2020 and beyond

 None of these steps and measures will be worth anything if you can’t quantify the results.
 Analyzing the impact of employee activities on brand sentiment and customer engagement can help you improve and tweak your social media policy, among others.

 Social media policies were once a long, winding list of limitations aimed at discouraging employees from using social media in any way that could potentially hurt their employer’s business.
-While protecting your company and its assets should always be paramount, draconian bans on social media during work time just won’t fly in 2020.
+While protecting your company and its assets should always be paramount, draconian social media bans during work time won’t fly in 2020.
 Moreover, by gagging your employees online you are missing out on a huge potential for growth and positive brand sentiment your employees can provide, as they say, at no extra charge.

 Simplify your social publishing activities